 - Research Interns will undergo background screening prior to employment, and will be required to sign a Data Sharing Agreement for the purposes of working with sensitive clinical material.

-Any Questions?
-Contact Kim Hunter-Schaedle, PhD, Manager of Institutional Research, the Austen Riggs Center: firstname.lastname@example.org or call 931.5820.
+Specific Questions About Intern Research Projects?
+Contact Kim Hunter-Schaedle, PhD, Manager of Institutional Research, the Austen Riggs Center: firstname.lastname@example.org.